ahmedsalman74/cources_api/README.md

-a# Node.js Express Courses API
+# Node.js Express Courses API

 This Node.js Express API provides CRUD operations for managing courses, user authentication, and role-based access control.
 It is designed for flexibility, security, and ease of use.